Joe Wildsmith: West Bromwich Albion

 On 10 July 2024, Wildsmith joined West Bromwich Albion on a two-year deal.
-On 13 August 2024, he made his debut for the club in a 2-1 away defeat against Fleetwood Town in the EFL cup first round.
-Wildsmith made his league debut for West Bromwich Albion on 8 February 2025 in a 2-1 win at home against his boyhood club Sheffield Wednesday, following the departure of previous first-choice goalkeeper Alex Palmer during the winter 2024–25 transfer window.
+On 13 August 2024, he made his debut for the club in a 2–1 away defeat against Fleetwood Town in the EFL cup first round.
+Wildsmith made his league debut for West Bromwich Albion on 8 February 2025 in a 2–1 win at home against his boyhood club Sheffield Wednesday, following the departure of previous first-choice goalkeeper Alex Palmer during the winter 2024–25 transfer window.

+Middlesbrough (loan)

+On 2 February 2026, Wildsmith joined Middlesbrough on loan until end of the season.

+On 15 May 2026, West Bromwich Albion announced he would be released at the end of the season when his contract expired.

 International career

 Throughout 2014 and 2015, Wildsmith was called up to the England U20 squad.
 He made his England U20 debut on 7 October 2015, starting the whole game, in a 3–1 win against Netherlands U20.

 Wildsmith was called up into the England under-21 national squad on three occasions, but never made an appearance for the U21 side.